vmchale/cpkg/README.md

 installation directory to a series of instructions, we can effectively package C projects with diverse build systems and handle dependencies between them.

-The goal is to eventually provide something like `cabal new-build` for C.
+The goal is to eventually provide something like `cabal new-install` for C.

 ## Installation